Tygron/tygron-ai-suite/README.md

 ## Anaconda
 [Download](https://www.anaconda.com/download/) Anaconda and install it to access conda and the anaconda-navigator.

+For Linux and Mac users, it might be required to follow the extra streps described at [[https://docs.anaconda.com/anaconda/install/]]

 ## Import and setup environment automatically
 Once installed, open the Anaconda Navigator app.
 Once open, make sure the application is updated to the latest version.
 Next, select the environments tab and in the bar below, select the option import an environment from a local file.
 Select the tygronai.yml file provided by this repository.
 Please note that importing this environment may take a while.